benelliott111/Restaurant-Search/README.md

 # 05 Lessons Learned:

-The following topices were applied during the project:
+The following topics were applied during the project:

     * Full-stack applications